Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Acknowledgment

 \section{Acknowledgment}

-We thank T. Novotn\'y for valuable discussions on the physics of the quantum dot attached to two superconducting leads.
-Research on this problem was supported in part by Grant P204-11-J042 of the Czech Science Foundation.
-VJ thanks The Fulbright Visiting Scholar Program for financing his stay at Louisiana State University.
+We thank T. Novotn\'y for valuable discussions on the physics of the quantum dot attached to superconducting leads.
+Research on this problem was supported in part by Grant No. 15-14259S of the Czech Science Foundation (VJ and VP) and by the National Science Centre (Poland) under the contract DEC-2014/13/B/ST3/04451 (M\v Z).